-Scott Gehlbach is Professor and Associate Chair of Political Science, Lyons Family Faculty Fellow, and Romnes Faculty Fellow at the University of Wisconsin–Madison; Senior Research Fellow at the International Center for the Study of Institutions and Development at the Higher School of Economics, Moscow; and Research Associate of the Centre for Economic and Financial Research at the New Economic School in Moscow.
+Scott Gehlbach is Professor and Associate Chair of Political Science, Lyons Family Faculty Fellow, and Romnes Faculty Fellow at the University of Wisconsin–Madison; Senior Research Fellow at the Center for the Study of Institutions and Development (CSID) at the Higher School of Economics, Moscow; and Research Associate of the Centre for Economic and Financial Research (CEFIR) at the New Economic School in Moscow.
 A specialist in Russia, Professor Gehlbach has made fundamental contributions to the study of economic reform and other questions in political economy.

 Known for employing a wide range of research methods in his work, Gehlbach is the author of the textbook Formal Models of Domestic Politics, the award-winning monograph Representation Through Taxation: Revenue, Politics, and Development in Postcommunist States, and numerous articles in top journals, including the American Political Science Review, the American Journal of Political Science, and the Journal of Politics.
 His work has been supported by two Fulbright-Hays Fellowships and many other grants.
 Professor Gehlbach received his Ph.D. in political science and economics from the University of California–Berkeley.